Teach Emotional Intelligence to Children Through Play

 Help Teach Emotional Regulation Through Breathing

 One key aspect of emotional intelligence is not just being able to recognize, but to successfully manage your emotions.
 And as we all know, toddlers are just learning this concept and are not very successful yet.
-(If you want to find out why, read Emotional Development of 2 Year Olds: Part 1).
+(If you want to find out why, read Toddler Emotional Development – The Brain of a 2 Year Old).
 But there is a simple way to teach them to manage their emotions that all toddlers can do – manage their breath.
 It’s amazing how quickly we can calm down if we get our breath under control.
 It slows down our heart rate, allows our body to relax, and let go of the negative emotions.

 We used these breathing balls to learn about breath control.
 We picked up this technique from our Mommy and Me Yoga class.